Featured on CNBC – Read the Full Story

 The Top 5 Options For Care As We Age

-Aging is something no one likes to talk about and most people are unsure what options are out there if they should start needing more help in their daily life.
+Aging is something no one likes to talk about, and most people are unsure what options are out there if they should start needing more help in their daily life.

 Below are the 5 most common care options with a breakdown of what you need to know from an insider about each.

-• Staying home– this is everyone’s ideal situation or so they think.
+• Staying home – this is everyone’s ideal situation or so they think.
 This option works well for families that have the means to support this or if their aging loved one doesn’t require a lot of social engagement for their mental health.
 In order to stay home successfully you need to ensure the home is safe and easy to navigate within reason.
-There are many companies that can come out and do a home assessment to give peace of mind regarding safety.
-The reason this option can get very expensive is the need for private duty caregivers as more needs present themselves.
+Many companies can come out and do a home assessment to give peace of mind regarding safety.
+The reason this option can get very expensive is the need for private-duty caregivers as more needs present themselves.
 Private duty caregivers on average cost between $20 to $50 an hour.
 If you are needing around the clock care on the low end the monthly expense could be over 10K a month.
 If you choose a private person their hourly charge may be lower but you need to be prepared to do all the leg work regarding background checks and obtaining insurance.
-Hiring a private caregiver will require the family to confront the caregivers if there are any concerns regarding care.
+Hiring a private caregiver will require the family to confront the caregivers if there are any care concerns.
 Families that choose to go through a reputable home care company (many companies to choose from) need to be aware that the hourly cost will be higher but the company will provide a background check and insurance for their employee.
 Choosing a home care company will also provide the family with a contact where you can report any concerns you have regarding caregivers and the care they are giving.
 Most Long Term Care Insurance plans cover in home care there is just paperwork that needs to be filled out and monthly submissions that need to be completed for reimbursement.

 • Assisted Living/Memory Care – For some, the option of moving into a community is the best fit.
 When choosing this option families need to be well aware that the community is bound by licensure to follow certain rules and regulations.
 The families are always notified of changes but you are allowing the community to make decisions in the best interest of your loved one.
 Of course a team approach is expected and if you have questions or concerns the community should make sure you understand the options and get agreement before proceeding with any changes.
 Most communities are great places where residents are treated with dignity and respect and have the social environment that many people need especially in their older years.
 Families that get to know the caregivers and managers and have open dialogue if something doesn’t feel right to them are the ones that are the most happy which results in their loved ones thriving in the environment.
-The size of the Assisted Living is also a personal decision; there are communities as small as 6 apartments and some that 100+ apartments.
+The size of the Assisted Living is also a personal decision; there are communities as small as 6 apartments and some that have 100+ apartments.
 The average cost for this level of care is between 5k and 12k a month (depending on services and level of care).
 Assisted living/Memory Care is not covered by health insurance but if you have Long Term Care insurance it will be covered.
 If your loved one qualifes for Medicaid there are communities that have Medicaid beds, they are just very hard to find and sometimes you have to start by paying privately before transferring to a a Medicaid bed.

 There are options out there for everyone it’s just about getting on top of it early and discussing with the family what is going to be best.
 Waiting for a crisis will only force families to make quick and rushed decisions that may not be the right fit for your loved one or may not be the best financial decision.
 Openly talking about the options will allow for your family to plan.
 Aging is unique to everyone so it’s hard to know exactly what the future needs will be but having the knowledge of the options will help as situations arise and decisions have to be made.